revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 **Output**:

-{'dog': 2, 'cat': 4, 'guinea pig': 10, 'parrot': 2}
+> {'dog': 2, 'cat': 4, 'guinea pig': 10, 'parrot': 2}

   </details>

-7. What is the difference between duplicating dictionary with and without copy()?
+7.What is the difference between duplicating dictionary with and without copy()?

 <details><summary> <b>Show Answer</b> </summary>
 - It means is dict_2 = dict_1 vs. dict_2 = dict_1.copy().
 When you are duplicating a dictionary object without a copy() method, you are not creating a new dictionary but pointing to the same dictionary object.
 So, when you make changes in the duplicate list it changes the original one too.